mozilla/pontoon/CONTRIBUTING.rst

 Dependencies
 ============

-Dependencies for production Pontoon are in ``requirements.txt``.
-Development dependencies are in ``requirements-dev.txt``.
+Dependencies for production Pontoon are in ``requirements/default.txt``.
+Development dependencies are in ``requirements/dev.txt``.
 They need to be pinned and hashed, and we use `hashin <https://pypi.python.org/pypi/hashin>`_ for that.

 Note that we use a specific format for our dependencies, in order to make them more maintainable.
-When adding a new requirement, you should add it to the appropriate section and group it with its sub-dependencies if applicable.
+When adding a new requirement, you should add it to the appropriate section and put its sub-dependencies in ``requirements/contraints.txt`` if applicable.
 For example, to add ``foobar`` version 5:

 .. code-block:: shell

-    $ hashin -r requirements.txt foobar==5
+    $ hashin -r requirements/default.txt foobar==5

-Then open ``requirements.txt`` and move the added dependencies to:
+Then open ``requirements/default.txt`` and move the added dependencies to:

 * the first section if it has no other requirements
-* the second section if it has sub-dependencies, and add all its dependencies there as well.
+* the ``requirements/constraints.txt`` if they are sub-dependencies, and add all their dependencies there as well.

-That format is documented more extensively inside the ``requirements.txt`` file.
+That format is documented more extensively inside the ``requirements/default.txt`` file.

 Once you are done adding or updating requirements, rebuild your docker environment: